Locust Fork, Alabama: Churches

 There are several churches representing several denominations located in or near Locust Fork.
 The town has the largest Baptist church in the county.

-Businesses
+Infrastructure

-A host of small businesses and retail outlets are located in the community.
-Casual fast food dining is available at three chain outlets, Subway, Jack's Hamburgers, and Burger King; two local family diners and bakeries, Daisy's (open three days a week for lunch) and Birtie's (open Tue-Fri 10am-8pm), and a Mexican restaurant open 7 days a week.
 The community is served by a volunteer fire department that provides fire suppression and Advanced Life Support Pre-hospital EMS Services and is patrolled by the Blount County Sheriff's Office.
-There is a dental office, pharmacy, medical clinic and general retail in Locust Fork.
+There is a dental office, pharmacy, medical clinic, veterinary clinic and general retail in Locust Fork.

 Media

 Locust Fork is located in the Birmingham television and radio market.
 Newspapers include The Birmingham News and The Blount Countian.